razshare/frizzante-docs/src/content/docs/guides/web-standards.md

 <a href="/some-other-page"> Go to some other page </a>
 ```

-But using `views.RenderModeFull` will instead render
+But using `view.RenderModeFull` will instead render

 ```html
 <a href="/some-other-page" onclick="onclick"> Go to some other page </a>